mkristian/slf4r/README.txt

 = SLF4R

-the main idea is from www.slf4j.org which is to provide a uniform interface for instantiating und using of a logger. but the actual logging is done by some third party logging framework.
+the main idea is from www.slf4j.org which is to provide an uniform interface for instantiating und using of a logger. but the actual logging is done by some third party logging framework.

-one idea is to have a logger per class or object (see also http://slf4j.org/). in ruby you would have something like
+the idea is to have a logger per class or object (see also http://slf4j.org/). in ruby you would have something like

    @logger = Slf4r::LoggerFacade.new(self.class)

-or the convinience module
+or the convinience module inside any class which needs logging

    include Slf4r::Logger

-if the underlying logging framework allows it (like logging or log4r) then you get a logger for each namespace of your class and create a hierachy of loggers. with this you can control the log level for each logger and/or namespace separately.
+if the underlying logging framework allows it (like logging or log4r) then you get a logger for each namespace of your class and create a hierachy of loggers. with this you can control the log level for each logger and/or namespace separately or any branch of the hierachy tree.

 for example you have a framework A with namespace 'A' then you can set the log level for the logger with name 'A' to debug and get all the debug from the framework, etc.

 in case you have a framework B which uses log4r internally you can use the 'log4r_adapter' to delegate the logger creation from log4r to slf4r. in this way you have only one place where logging gets configured and controlled.

-== FEATURES:

-* can replace other logging frameworks via adapters

-* for the actual logging it depends on a third party logging framework and its configuration

 == SYNOPSIS: